Father's Day: History

 This feast can fall between 11 and 17 December.
-This feast includes the ancestors of the Mary, mother of Jesus and various prophets.
+This feast includes the ancestors of Mary, mother of Jesus and various prophets.

 A customary day for the celebration of fatherhood in Catholic Europe is known to date back to at least 1508.
 It is usually celebrated on 19 March, as the feast day of Saint Joseph, who is referred to as the fatherly Nutritor Domini ("Nourisher of the Lord") in Catholicism and "the putative father of Jesus" in southern European tradition.
 This celebration was brought to the Americas by the Spanish and Portuguese.
 The Catholic Church actively supported the custom of a celebration of fatherhood on St. Joseph's Day from either the last years of the 14th century or from the early 15th century, apparently on the initiative of the Franciscans.

 In the Coptic Orthodox Church, the celebration of fatherhood is also observed on St Joseph's Day, but the Copts observe this on 20 July.
 The Coptic celebration may date back to the fifth century.

-Whether to celebrate this day worldwide or not remained a debatable topic.
+In the United States, whether to celebrate this day nationwide or not is a matter for debate.
 In 1908, Grace Golden Clayton proposed the day to honor those men who had died in a mining accident in the US.
-Though it was not accepted then, in 1909 Sonora Smart Dodd, who along with her five brothers was raised by her father alone, after attending Mother's Day in a church, convinced the Spokane Ministerial Association to celebrate Father's Day worldwide.
+Though it was not accepted then, in 1909 Sonora Smart Dodd, who along with her five brothers was raised by her father alone, after attending Mother's Day in a church, convinced the Spokane Ministerial Association to celebrate Father's Day nationwide.

 In addition to Father's Day, International Men's Day is celebrated in many countries on 19 November in honor of both men and boys.

+Spelling

+"Father's Day" is spelled as a singular possessive following the precedent established by its predecessor, Mother's Day.
+In 1912, Anna Jarvis trademarked the phrase "Second Sunday in May, Mother's Day, Anna Jarvis, Founder."
+Jarvis specifically noted that "Mother's" should "be a singular possessive, for each family to honor its own mother, not a plural possessive commemorating all mothers in the world."